Last Updated on July 2, 2026 by Daniel Globe

 - Renovations modernized rooms and public areas.

-- Sheraton Grand marked select premium hotels.
+- The Sheraton Grand tier, introduced in 2015, marked select premium hotels.

 - New lobby concepts encouraged shared spaces.